nicalin/Preposition-Sense-Disambiguation-A-study-of-On/README.md

 # Introduction
-This is a self-conducted research and the purpose of this study is to extract features for disambiguating the meaning of preposition "on".
+This is a self-conducted research and the purpose of this study is to extract features for the disambiguation of the meanings of preposition "on".

 # Description
 The code is splitted into two files -- "collect_and_arrange.py" and "clustering.py".
 The result of "collect_and_arrang.py" serves as the input of "clustering.py" and "clustering.py" yields the final output of this study.